LeBaron88/TicTacToe/README.md

 # TicTacToe
-a simple Tic Tac Toe game written in python including the turtle module
+a simple Tic Tac Toe game written in python using the turtle module

 To run the game you need to download all the files on your local computer and run "Main.py".